Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about

 Sometimes when living in a small home you may find that there is not even an inch more of your interior living space to squeeze out.
 Try expanding your outside living space in any kind of way that you can.

 4. Install a Skylight

-This room would feel extremely stuffy without the skylights that were installed.
+The room below would feel extremely stuffy without the skylights that were installed.
 Bringing light into a room always gives the feeling of more space as does providing views of the outdoors.

 5. Get a King Size Bed